mamani828/Annotated_MOLE/index.md

     <img src="images/Analytical_Figure_at_Time_4.png" alt="Image 3" style="width: 45%;">
 </div>

 Very similar, now it is time to calculate the errors.
 We used an Infinity norm metric here.
-You can caluclate that by subtracting your simulation with the analyitcal at that time step and save that error metric over time.
+You can calculate that by subtracting your simulation with the analytical at that time step and saving that error metric over time.

 Here is a graph of the errors we found: